iamsid47/get-noel/README.md

 Use Noel in a chatbot
 Use Noel in a voice assistant

-# License

-Noel is licensed under the MIT License.

 # Contact

 If you have any questions or feedback, please contact me on Twitter - @9to5ML